ronutu/ctf-writeups/Hack The Box/Behind the Scenes/README.md

 ./challenge <password>
 ```

-It looks like we must find a password hoping it returns the flag.

 To further investigate, we open the file in Ghidra to analyze it more deeply.
 While examining the binary, we find the main function:

 ```c